BlakeTacklind/175P1-glut/README.md

   * Scaling relative to centroid
   * Rotation realtive to specified axis
 * Uses Bresenham's Line drawing algorithm
+* Can continuously rotate displayed image by holding Space key

 ### Input File
 1. First line is a single integer number for number of objects.
 Nothing else